overture-stack/website/markdown/documentation/ego/user-guide/admin-ui.md

 **How do these resolve?**

 In the Ego permission inheritance scheme, only the permission **level** matters, not the source.
 That is, it doesn't matter whether the permission comes from the user profile or the group.
 What matters is the strictness of the actual permissions (`READ/WRITE/DENY`) assigned.
 In Ego, the **least-permissive** permission is the one that will resolve and be used.
-Thus, in our example above, because `TestGroup` has the more restrictive permission, `SONG.DENY`, it does not matter that user `abc123` has `SONG.WRITE`.
-Ultimately that permission will resolve to `SONG.DENY`.
+Thus, in our example above, because `TestGroup` has the more restrictive permission, `SONG.DENY`, it will override the `SONG.WRITE` permission.

 It is important to note that the Ego API has two separate endpoints to retrieve user-level permissions: